glyh/why-not-IC/README.md

 ## Expectation not fullfilled
 Some reference from [reddit r/CUDA](https://www.reddit.com/r/CUDA/comments/1cu5oce/comment/l4gngzc/?utm_source=share&utm_medium=web3x&utm_name=web3xcss&utm_term=1&utm_content=share_button)
-- People don't care much about "scaling", as what all we want, ultimately, it's performance
 - "How fast would a naive conv or matmul run compared to sota on this?
 If it just schedules loops on the gpu im not amazed"
+- We care scaling only because we care the performance it might imply.
 - How is it not a solution in search for a problem?
 Where's the niche?
   - Obviously not comparable with CUDA, OpenCL, etc. As auto-parallelization could never beat hand-rolled parallel algorithm.
   - Didn't beat something like mojo or cupy as well.
 Don't see a promising future as well.